Research methods can be divided into two main groups: generative and evaluative.

 Evaluative research methods are used to test and evaluate specific design solutions or prototypes.
 These methods are typically conducted later in the design process after a product or service has been developed in order to identify areas for improvement.
 Some examples of evaluative research methods include usability testing, tree testing, or A/B testing.

-To add some confusion to the mix, methods can be split among the quant-qual axis as well.
+Methods can be split among the quant-qual axis as well.

 Qualitative research methods require less participants and go into more depth.
 You’ll learn more about the why’s of people's behavior.
 But generalizing your findings is a tricky thing.
 Your sample will be 5-10 people, so you need to tread lightly when using those insights.